Rebecca Petty

-Rebecca Dean Petty (born April 13, 1970) is an American politician and activist.
-Her 12-year-old daughter was murdered in 1999, leading her to advocate for victims of violent crime from Rogers, Arkansas.
-She is also a Republican member of the Arkansas House of Representatives from the 94th district.
-The AR House district she represents encompasses a part of Benton County in the northwestern portion of Arkansas, her adopted state.
+Rebecca Dean Petty (born April 13, 1970), also known as Rebecca DeMauro, is an American politician and activist from Rogers, Arkansas.
+After her 12-year-old daughter, Andria Brewer, was murdered in 1999, she became an advocate for victims of violent crime.
+She is also a former Republican member of the Arkansas House of Representatives from the 94th district.
+The district she represented encompasses a part of Benton County in the northwest Arkansas, her adopted state.

 Background

-Petty was born in Wichita, Kansas, and graduated in 1988 from Hatfield High School in Hatfield in Polk County, Arkansas, an institution which closed in 2005.
-Petty also attended Tulsa Community College in Tulsa, Oklahoma, dates not available, and earned a Bachelor of Science in Criminal Justice in 2013 from Arkansas Tech University at Russellville, at which she was an inductee of the Alpha Chi National College Honor Society.
-She since pursued a master's degree in leadership and ethics at the private John Brown University in Siloam Springs in Benton County.
-She lists her religious affiliation as a non-denominational Christian.
+Petty was born in Wichita, Kansas, and graduated in 1988 from Hatfield High School in Hatfield, Arkansas.
+Petty also attended Tulsa Community College in Tulsa, Oklahoma and earned a Bachelor of Science in Criminal Justice in 2013 from Arkansas Tech University at Russellville, where she was inducted into the Alpha Chi National College Honor Society.
+She has since pursued a master's degree in leadership and ethics at the private John Brown University in Siloam Springs in Benton County.

+Murder of Andria Brewer

+On May 15, 1999, Rebecca Petty's 12-year-old daughter, Andria 'Andi' Brewer, was reported missing near Mena, Arkansas.
+According to court filings, local police called the Arkansas State Police and the FBI after deeming it unlikely that Brewer had run away.
+On May 17, a polygraph test of two suspects by the State Police yielded a confession from one, Karl Roberts, Brewer's paternal uncle.
+Roberts admitted to taking Brewer from her home in his red pickup truck, driving her to nearby woods, raping her, strangling her, and then hiding the body.

+On May 24, 2000, Roberts was sentenced to death and as of 2020 he remains on death row.
+While Rebecca Petty advocated for the death penalty for Roberts in the decades following her daughter's murder, she later wrote an article for The Forgiveness Project saying that she had forgiven him.

+Petty's experience led her to write articles on WattPad.
+She later published a book about the murder, Stolen, in July 2023.